marvinsjsu/stacking-up/content/posts/ted-lasso.md

 ---
-title: 'Believe ... care and be kind'
+title: 'The Lasso Way - care and be kind'
 date: '2022-11-20'
 published: true
 category: humanity, leadership
-abstract: "Like for many, Ted Lasso was the show that held me up through Covid and some tough times.
-But it's come to mean more and unsurprisingly many of its themes applies to engineering."
+abstract: "Like for many, Ted Lasso was the show that held me down (I should really say, up) through Covid and some tough times.
+But it's come to mean more and unsurprisingly many of its themes applies to engineering life."
 imgUrl: '/static/ted-lasso.webp'
 protocol:
+    - "IC or not, we all have a chance to be a leader"
     - "pause judgement, be curious, and place yourself in someone else's shoes"
     - "honor your commitments, be present, and actively listen in 1-on-1's"
-    - "be kind, not only to others, but to yourself"
+    - "respect people's times by being transparent and coming prepared - don't make people guess what's going on"
-    - "a lot of software engineering is about building a community"
+    - "a huge part of software engineering is about building a team"
+    - "be kind to others, and to yourself"
 ---

 I confess, the only reason I gave Ted Lasso a watch was because I was stuck at home in isolation, not really able to walk much cuz my right knee ballooned to what looked like half a baseball (psoriatic arthritis, not that I knew that was the reason then), and I had a free 3-month trial for Apple TV.
 It was the first Apple TV show I felt curious about - why is Jason Sudeikis wearing that stache?

 They say you can’t judge a book by its cover, but in the case of Ted Lasso, it's pretty easy to assume this goofy-looking coach of a British football team would dish out more slapstick than soul-searching.
-Yet, I've never been SO happy to be SO wrong!
-Ted and his crew of misfits reminded me what it means to be human - during a time that I think many of us really needed to feel and remember just that.
+Yet, I'm really happy to be so wrong!
+Ted and each of the characters in the show reminded me what it means to be human - during a time that I think many of us really needed to feel and remember just that.

 In the very first episode, one of the first things Ted does is post a "Believe" sign high on a wall in his new team's locker room.
 Believe in what?
 We eventually learn that this means believing in each other, believing on what we can do together, believing in ourselves, and believing in people overcoming the many challenges and obstacles life throws at us.